Smooth number

 In number theory, an n-smooth (or n-friable) number is an integer whose prime factors are all less than or equal to n.
-For example, a 7-smooth number is a number whose every prime factor is at most 7, so 49 = 72 and 15750 = 2 × 32 × 53 × 7 are both 7-smooth, while 11 and 702 = 2 × 33 × 13 are not 7-smooth.
+For example, a 7-smooth number is a number in which every prime factor is at most 7.
+Therefore, 49 = 72 and 15750 = 2 × 32 × 53 × 7 are both 7-smooth, while 11 and 702 = 2 × 33 × 13 are not 7-smooth.
 The term seems to have been coined by Leonard Adleman.
 Smooth numbers are especially important in cryptography, which relies on factorization of integers.
-The 2-smooth numbers are just the powers of 2, while 5-smooth numbers are known as regular numbers.
+2-smooth numbers are simply the powers of 2, while 5-smooth numbers are also known as regular numbers.

 Definition

 A positive integer is called B-smooth if none of its prime factors are greater than B. For example, 1,620 has prime factorization 22 × 34 × 5; therefore 1,620 is 5-smooth because none of its prime factors are greater than 5.
 This definition includes numbers that lack some of the smaller prime factors; for example, both 10 and 12 are 5-smooth, even though they miss out the prime factors 3 and 5, respectively.
 All 5-smooth numbers are of the form 2a × 3b × 5c, where a, b and c are non-negative integers.

-The 3-smooth numbers have also been called "harmonic numbers", although that name has other more widely used meanings.
+The 3-smooth numbers have also been called "harmonic numbers", although that name has other more widely used meanings, most notably for the sum of the reciprocals of the natural numbers.

 5-smooth numbers are also called regular numbers or Hamming numbers; 7-smooth numbers are also called humble numbers, and sometimes called highly composite, although this conflicts with another meaning of highly composite numbers.

 Here, note that B itself is not required to appear among the factors of a B-smooth number.
 If the largest prime factor of a number is p then the number is B-smooth for any B ≥ p.
 In many scenarios B is prime, but composite numbers are permitted as well.
 A number is B-smooth if and only if it is p-smooth, where p is the largest prime less than or equal to B.